AndrewWPhillips/HexEdit/HexEdit/Graphics/Readme.txt

   - with PDN 1.36 a brightness value of 64 seems to do this
 - resize the image (Image/Resize) to something appropriate such as a height of 200
 - save as an 8-bit .BMP files called Backgrnd.BMP
+- load into Photoshop Elements and resave with RLE

 About box